ksawesome/llm-harness/README.md

 - **Jinja2 Templating**: Support for dynamic prompt generation with template variables
 - **HELM Integration**: Option to include HELM-style prompts for broader evaluation coverage
 - **Automated Report Generation**: Create professional PDF/HTML reports with visualizations and insights
+- **Image Export**: Automatic PNG export of all generated plots and charts
 - **LLM-as-Judge Evaluation**: AI-powered response quality assessment using advanced language models
 - **Comparative Analysis**: Statistical model comparisons with automated insights and recommendations
 - **Data Management**: Automated cleanup and archiving of old results with compression